Consensys/linea-specification/bls/notes.md

 ## Modules

-Beyond creating an new BLS module, the following existing modules will be affected:
+Beyond creating an new BLS module (and BLS_REFTABLE), the following existing modules will be affected:

 - HUB:  precompile processing.
-- OOB:  for detecting `FAILURE_KNOWN_TO_HUB`, specifically checking if the call data size is acceptable (e.g., similarly multiple of 192 for ecpairing), if enough gas is provided etc. If input is 0 also, the HUB needs to know it and we do not trigger RAM and BLS at all. @TODO: find exact conditions to check before potentially triggering BLS.
+- OOB:  for detecting `FAILURE_KNOWN_TO_HUB`, specifically checking if the call data size is acceptable (e.g., similarly to multiple of 192 for ECDATA ecpairing), if enough gas is provided etc. If input is 0 also, the HUB needs to know it and we do not trigger RAM and BLS at all. @TODO: find exact conditions to check before potentially triggering BLS.
 - TRM:  for updating the range check that justifies the `IS_PRECOMPILE` flag, that is identifying which precompile we are dealing with.
 - MMIO: for lookup to new BLS module.

 HUB  - is it a precomopile?           -> TRM
-HUB  - input length (cds) valid? gas? -> OOB?
+HUB  - input length (cds) valid? gas? -> OOB? <- Focus on this (cds, gas, discount @TODO: create REFTABLE which is a new module)
 If it makes sense:
 HUB  -                                -> MMU
 MMU  -                                -> MMIO
 If it makes sense:
 MMIO -                                -> BLS

 MMIO to BLS lookup:
 - ID